-- An iRig Pre preamp
+iRig Pre interface

-- A USB/Lightning audio interface with audio input and output support (not all interfaces include this capability)
+USB to Lightning audio interface with audio input and output support (not all interfaces include this capability)

-Enabling / Disabling Audio Monitoring
+Enabling & Disabling Audio Monitoring

-- Tap the Audio Tab (sound wave icon).
+Tap the Audio Tab (sound wave icon).

 When it is enabled, the toggle bar is blue and the button is on the right.

-Monitoring Audio with an iRig Pre
+Monitoring Audio With an iRig Pre

 Audio Monitoring is possible when using an iRig Pre, as follows:

-- Enable Audio Monitoring in the Audio tab as outlined above.
+Enable Audio Monitoring in the Audio tab as outlined above.

-- Connect headphones to your iRig Pre through its headphone port.
+Connect headphones to your iRig Pre through its headphone port.

 Monitoring Audio With External Audio Inputs

-Understanding whether your mixer/interface supports audio monitoring is crucial, especially if you are using Video Chat.
-If your external device does not support passthrough audio monitoring you'll need to connect to Video Chat from a second device to hear your guest.
-Please see the Video Chat help center article for more information.
+Not all mixers have a passthrough which allows you to monitor audio directly from your external audio device.
+Understanding whether your mixer or interface supports audio monitoring is crucial, especially if you are using the Remote Guest feature in Switcher Studio.
+If your external device does not support passthrough audio monitoring then you will need to connect to Remote Guest from a second device to hear your guest.
+Please see the Remote Guest Overview article for more information.